tudelft3d/val3dity/README.md

 Each shell of the solid must be modelled with a [POLY](http://tetgen.berlios.de/fformats.poly.html) file, the first argument is always the outer shell, and the others are inner shells.
 There can be 0 or an infinity of inner shells, their order is not important.
-For instance, to validate a solid having only outer shell (it's a unit cube):
+For instance, to validate a solid having only one outer shell (it's a unit cube):

 ```
 $ ./val3dity data/poly/cube.poly